Grade 12 or equivalent with credits at or above the general level

 Both specializations include 250 hours of internship between May and October.

-Tourism and Travel Coordinator students go on an international study tour, and Events Coordinator students travel to the United States to meet with industry professionals, so you’ll need your passport!
+Students go on an international study tour, so you’ll need your passport!

 This program is located in the Tourism and Culinary Centre.
 Take a virtual tour of the Tourism and Culinary Centre here.